EZproxy has two different methods for proxying access to remote web servers: proxy by port and proxy by hostname.

 ** The first rewritten URL example for proxy by hostname show the URL form if EZproxy uses port 80, in which case no port is required.
 The other two examples demonstrate an example where another port, such as 8080, is used.

 The ideal configuration for EZproxy is proxy by hostname using port 80 for http and port 443 for https.
-If EZproxy is installed on a server that has an exisiting web server using port 80 or port 443, but you want to implement this optional configuration, it is possible to add a second IP address to the server.
+If EZproxy is installed on a server that has an existing web server using port 80 or port 443, but you want to implement this optional configuration, it is possible to add a second IP address to the server.
 See Technical Notes for technical notes on how to add an additional IP address to an existing server.

-New EZproxy servers default to proxy by port.
 See Proxy By Hostname Configuration for information on how to move from proxy by port to proxy by hostname.